Polysulfide

 molds with severe undercuts and/or very fine detail.
 Unlike

-other mold rubbers, polysulfide rubber is not inhibited by sulfur
+other mold rubbers, polysulfide rubber is not inhibited by

 or water based modeling clays.
 Model preparation is